dchiller/cantus/README.md

 ```

 ## Launching the website
 We use [Docker Compose](https://docs.docker.com/compose/) to containerize each service and keep all our dependencies in order.
+Cantus Ultimus requires a docker compose version > 2.8.0.
+It is known to work with Docker Engine > 23.0.0.

 ### The `.env` file
 The build process relies on environment variables specified in the `.env` file, which is located at the root of the repository.